joshspicer/joshspicer-com-new/_posts/2018-06-29-spotify-lambda-api.md

 <h2>Overview</h2>
 In this guide we will be hosting a function on AWS Lambda, and using Spotify's web API to return a JSON object with the user's current or last played Spotify track.
 We will utilize Amazon's API Gateway to create a REST endpoint that can be used anywhere
-(I use it on my personal website).
+(I use it on my personal website) to serve dynamic content to static pages.
 I wrote the lambda function in python, but this should be easily adaptable to work with any language.

 <h2>Prereqs</h2>
 - AWS Account (Free Tier)